 Imagine that, clicking “select all orders” and then clicking “print shipping labels” and then right away, all the appropriate labels and shipping documentation are generated for those orders.

 Another perk that a label printing solution can offer merchants is the ability to leverage some amazing shipping rate discounts.

 Top label printing solutions all partner with one or many carriers and can leverage their volume of customers to negotiate really low rates.

-These kinds of discounts would be unheard of for small and medium-sized businesses trying to negotiate on their own.
+These discounts would be unheard of for small and medium-sized businesses trying to negotiate on their own.

-Merchants are no longer just selling on their store.
-Many will go to marketplaces like Amazon, eBay, Jet and more.
-Order fulfillment can get really complicated when selling on multiple stores and marketplaces.
+Merchants are no longer just selling in their stores.
+Many will go to marketplaces like Amazon, eBay, Jet and others.
+Order management and order fulfillment can get really complicated when selling through multiple sales channels.

 Imagine having 2 ecommerce stores, and selling on 4 marketplaces.
-That means 6 different places to check for orders and print shipping labels.
+That means 6 different places to check for orders and print packing slips and shipping labels.